Caboolture–Bribie Island Road: Current usage

 Bribie Island now has a large resident population (estimated to exceed 20,000 in June 2021) and is a popular tourist destination.
 It is likely that many residents commute to Caboolture or Brisbane for work, resulting in the road being very heavily used.

 Major intersections

 All distances are from Google Maps.
-The entire road is in the Moreton Bay local government area.
+The entire road is in the City of Moreton Bay.